imjoseangel/sandbox/docs/terminatingpod.md

 Determine if the cause of the `Terminating` state for a Pod, *Namespace*, or *PVC* is a *finalizer*.
 A [Finalizer](https://kubernetes.io/blog/2021/12/15/kubernetes-1-23-prevent-persistentvolume-leaks-when-deleting-out-of-order/) example to protect PVCs from deletion is the `kubernetes.io/pvc-protection`.

-If we want to delete the *Pod*, we can simply patch it on the command line to remove the *finalizers*:
+To delete the *Pod*, patch it on the command line to remove the *finalizers*:

 ```sh
 kubectl patch pod/mypod --type=json -p '[{"op": "remove", "path": "/metadata/finalizers" }]'